The SEIS offers seed investors extremely generous tax reliefs and this greatly helps raise much-needed seed capital in new businesses.

-- Disposals of SEIS shares are exempt from Capital Gains Tax once they have been held for three years and certain qualifying conditions are met.
+- Disposals of SEIS shares are exempt from Capital Gains Tax once they have been held for three years.
+You also have to meet certain qualifying conditions.

 Investments in SEIS will also usually qualify for Inheritance Tax reliefs.
 The availability of both Income Tax and Capital Gains Tax relief makes the scheme very popular but investors must of course consider the importance of picking a good company to invest in and carry out proper due diligence.
 There is also tax relief available should the SEIS shares be ultimately sold at a loss or become worthless.

 The tax relief is given by reducing an individual’s overall tax liability with the proviso that there is a sufficient liability against which to set it.
-It is also possible for the investment to be carried back to the preceding tax year in order to maximise any unused relief.
+You can carry back to the preceding tax year in order to maximise any unused relief.

 Directors of a company looking to raise finance may invest under the SEIS but only if they qualify.
 They cannot hold more than 30% of the company’s issued share capital or of its voting rights or of the rights to its assets in a winding up.
-If these limits are exceeded, this is known as ‘substantial interest’ and the director would not qualify to invest under the scheme.
+If these limits are exceeded, this is known as ‘substantial interest’.
+The director would not qualify to invest under the scheme.
 Employees of the company do not qualify for investment in the SEIS either.